mlcommons/algorithmic-efficiency/experiments/README.md

 Three files are written to the `log_dir` folder:
   1. `metadata.json` is created at the start of a workload and it includes the datetime, workload name, and system configuration.
-  2. `metrics.csv` is created for each hyperparameter tuning trial and a row is appended for every model evaluation.
+  2. `measurements.csv` is created for each hyperparameter tuning trial and a row is appended for every model evaluation.
 The information included is loss, accuracy, training step, time elapsed, hparams, workload properties, and hardware utilization.